Skip to Content

 In an effort to explore as much of the Scottish Highlands as possible, we had hoped to hike around Glencoe on our way to Fort William.
 Due to some very heavy rain we decided to just enjoy the scenery from the car with some quick stops at the various viewpoints.

-image of mother and girl both in pink rain jackets hiking in Glencoe Scotland surrounded by lush green mountains
+s mother and daughter both in pink rain jackets hiking in Glencoe Scotland surrounded by lush green mountains.

 On our second day in Fort William we wanted to take out kids to one of the best Harry Potter places to visit in Scotland.
-Sadly, the Jacobite Train (the real-life Hogwarts Express) was already sold out.
+Sadly, the Jacobite Train (the real-life Hogwarts Express train) was already sold out.

 Thankfully there was a great alternative to the Jacobite Train.
 Scotrail operates a normal train along the exact same route (from Fort William to Mallaig) as the Hogwarts Express .
 This much cheaper alternative to the Jacobite Train still allowed us to see the Glenfinnan Viaduct (also known as the Harry Potter Bridge).